2020 Danish mink cull: Danish experts

 Professor of immunology Jens Christian Jensenius wrote in October 2021 that there did not seem to be "doubt... that the Executive President of Statens Serum Institut professor Kåre Mølbak led the government astray leading up to the press conference on 4 November 2020", and that the results of Anders Fomsgaard's preliminary studies had been misused by Kåre Mølbak to foster the dramatic decision on 4 November, which was thus not made on grounds of evidence.
 Jensenius stated that there was widespread agreement among professionals that mink farming on the large scale as practiced in Denmark could be a hotbed for new pandemics, but that the panicked culling, based on an alleged immediate danger associated with cluster 5, was not well founded.

-In his book titled Vild virus (Wild Virus) from October 2022, professor of infectious diseases Jens Lundgren described referring to the role of the cluster 5 mutations, Kåre Mølbak's risk assessment as "overdone", "painted too dark of a picture", and relied on a thin scientific foundation.
+In his book titled Vild virus (Wild Virus) from October 2022, professor of infectious diseases Jens Lundgren, referring to the role of the cluster 5 mutations, said that Kåre Mølbak's risk assessment was "overdone", "painted too dark of a picture", and relied on a thin scientific foundation.
 Lundgren furthermore explained in connection with the book's publication that he believed that the government could not be blamed for acting on the basis of the SSI risk assessment, which in his opinion could not be ignored when it was formulated as it was.
-The SSI repeated in a response to Lundgren's criticism that the institute had not solely relied on concern with respect to the cluster 5 mutations, but also the rapid increase in infections in mink, the prevalent transmission of viruses from mink to humans, where 4,000 people in Jutland at the time in question were estimated to have been infected with the variant, and the concern regarding development of resistance in vaccines among certain viruses.
+The SSI repeated in a response to Lundgren's criticism that the institute had not relied solely on concern with respect to the cluster 5 mutations, but also on the rapid increase in infections in mink, the prevalent transmission of viruses from mink to humans, where 4,000 people in Jutland at the time in question were estimated to have been infected with the variant, and the concern regarding development of resistance in vaccines among certain viruses.